eriiic0225/wehelp_phase1/week5/README.md

 ---

-### SELECT all messages, including sender names, where sender email equals to test@test.com .
+#### 👾SELECT all messages, including sender names, where sender email equals to test@test.com .
 We have to JOIN the member table to filter and get that.

 ```bash
 mysql> SELECT member.name, message.content, member.email FROM member INNER JOIN message on member.id = message.member_id WHERE member.email='test@test.com';